 Intensive Short Term Dynamic Psychotherapy (ISTDP)

-Early in my career, I was fortunate enough to discover Intensive Short Term Dynamic Psychotherapy (ISTDP) and have the opportunity to train in this model with internationally pioneering and inspiring clinicians, which has been a transformative experience for me professionally and personally.
+I was fortunate to come across Intensive Short Term Dynamic Psychotherapy (ISTDP) and have the opportunity to train in this model with internationally pioneering and inspiring clinicians, which has been a transformative experience for me professionally and personally.

 What is ISTDP?